Allow me to share a few study’s that brought about the painting of the Annunciation over the last five years.

 When you think of Jesus as not only divine but also fully human you realize that this means he had a human mother.
 Not just any woman but a virgin is chosen by God who was in God’s favor or in other words filled with the Grace of God.
 This moment when God became flesh is known in the Catholic Church as the Annunciation.

-Here is a picture of how it would have appeared 2000 years ago.
+Here is a picture of how it would have appeared two thousand years ago.

 The foundation built around a natural grotto it is all that remains of the original house.